FelixSchneider/Getting_and_Cleaning_Data_Course_Project/README.md

 # Human Activity Recognition using Smartphones
 ## Getting and Cleaning Data: Course Project
-This project builds on top of another project which I call the *base project*, that dealt with measurement data from accelerometers and gyroscopes of smartphones attached to test persons performing six different activities.
+This project builds on top of another project which I call the *base project*, that dealt with measurement data from accelerometers and gyroscopes of smartphones attached to 30 test persons performing six different activities.
 The documentation of the base project is included in the downloaded files and remains valid in describing the data of the base project.
-In turn, this Coursera Course Project builds on top of the base project in that it uses the data and manipulate and transforms it.
+In turn, this Coursera Course Project builds on top of the base project in that it uses the data and manipulates and transforms it.

 ### This repo consists of the following files:
 File           | Contents